Online NFL Betting Guide

-Many players will also opt to bet the underdog when the spread is less than three points because less than three points decide so few NFL games.
+Many players will also opt to bet on the underdog when the spread is less than three points because less than three points decide so few football games.

 However, some NFL betting sites don’t offer moneylines on spreads lower than three points.